 Understanding Liquidations in Osito Protocol

-Liquidations are a critical security mechanism in Osito Protocol that ensure the protocol remains solvent even during extreme market conditions.
-They're the last line of defense in the protocol's attack-proof security model.
+Liquidations are a critical mechanism in Osito Protocol that ensure the protocol remains solvent even during changing market conditions.
+They help enforce the protocol's borrow limits.

 What is a Liquidation?